Gordon Sondland

-Gordon David Sondland (born July 16, 1957) is an American businessman and former diplomat who served as the United States ambassador to the European Union from 2018 to 2020, and was a central figure in the 2019 Trump–Ukraine scandal; leading to the first impeachment of Donald Trump.
+Gordon David Sondland (born July 16, 1957) is an American businessman and former diplomat who served as the United States ambassador to the European Union from 2018 to 2020, and was a central figure in the 2019 Trump–Ukraine scandal which lead to the first impeachment of Donald Trump.
 In November 2019, he testified as a witness at the impeachment inquiry against Donald Trump.
 After refusing to resign, Sondland was fired by Trump on February 7, 2020, two days after the conclusion of Trump's impeachment trial.
 A lifetime member of the Council on Foreign Relations, he is the founder and chairman of Provenance Hotels.

 Early life

 Sondland was born to a Jewish family in Seattle, Washington, the son of Frieda (Piepsch) and Gunther Sondland.
 His mother fled Germany before the Second World War to Uruguay, where after the war she reunited with his father, who had served in the French Foreign Legion.
 In 1953, the Sondlands relocated to Seattle where they opened a dry-cleaning business.
 Sondland has a sister 18 years his senior.
 He attended the University of Washington but dropped out and became a commercial real estate salesman.